Dan Blocker: Personal life

 Originally from Bowie County, Texas, Blocker arrived in Los Angeles in 1958 planning to do post-grad work at UCLA but began getting acting roles.
 Previously, while attending Sul Ross State College, he had a non-speaking part in a stage play and found that he was attracted to acting.
-He also played in Summer Stock in Boston in 1950 after getting his degree at the College.
+He played in Summer Stock in Boston in 1950 after getting his degree at the college.

 Blocker was a Free Methodist.
-He married Dolphia Parker, whom he had met while a student at Sul Ross State University.
+He married Dolphia Parker, who he had met while a student at Sul Ross State University.
 Their children are Hollywood actor Dirk Blocker, Hollywood producer David Blocker, and twin daughters Debra Lee (artist) and Danna Lynn.
 David Blocker won a 1998 Emmy for producing Don King: Only in America.

-Blocker, a liberal Democrat was among Hollywood celebrities who supported Pat Brown's re-election in 1966 as governor of California against Ronald Reagan.
-In 1968, Blocker backed then-U.S. Senator Eugene J. McCarthy of Minnesota for the Democratic presidential nomination.
-Blocker later supported the eventual Democratic Party nominee, Vice President Hubert H. Humphrey, also of Minnesota, for the presidency against the Republican Richard M. Nixon.
+Blocker, a liberal Democrat, was among Hollywood celebrities who supported Pat Brown's re-election in 1966 as governor of California against Ronald Reagan.
+In 1968, Blocker backed then-U.S. Senator Eugene McCarthy of Minnesota for the Democratic presidential nomination.
+Blocker later supported the eventual Democratic Party nominee, Vice President Hubert Humphrey, also of Minnesota, for the presidency against the Republican Richard Nixon.

-Blocker kept a house in Inglewood, California, and a 6000 sqft Tudor-style mansion in the Hancock Park area of Los Angeles, not far from singer Nat King Cole.
-The house was later purchased by American heavy metal singer Rob Zombie, and was featured on an episode of MTV Cribs.
+Blocker kept a house in Inglewood, California, and a 6000 sqft Tudor-style mansion in the Hancock Park area of Los Angeles.

-On the 2010 PBS special, Pioneers of Television: Westerns, actor Mitch Vogel, who played adopted brother Jamie Cartwright on Bonanza, said Blocker, "was so easy to get to know—the kind of guy you could go and have a beer with."
+On the 2010 PBS special, Pioneers of Television: Westerns, actor Mitch Vogel, who played adopted brother Jamie Cartwright on Bonanza, said Blocker, "was the most down to earth—the kind of guy you could go and have a beer with."

 Blocker, a performance automobile fan, once owned a 1965 Chevrolet Chevelle SS396 "Z-16" (RPO Z16 option), as Chevrolet was the commercial sponsor of the show.
 He also owned a 1965 Huffaker Genie MK10 race car, nicknamed the "Vinegaroon".
 The car was run by Nickey Chevrolet in the 1965 and 1966 U.S. Road Racing Championship series, as well as the 1966 Can-Am championship.